MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/create-messaging-extension.md

 1. **Command type**.
 If your message extension uses [action-based commands](../../messaging-extensions/what-are-messaging-extensions.md#action-commands), it should follow tabs [single sign-on](../../tabs/how-to/authentication/auth-aad-sso.md) authentication.

 1. **User experience**.
-You should determine the intended the end-user experience for messaging extensions invoked during a meeting chat.
+You messaging extension should look and behave the same as it would outside a meeting.

 ## Next steps